manuelcubillo/NotionAPI/README.md

 Sending a simple JSON to the gateway, the funtion build a complex body based on Notion DB schema previusly defined.
 The function is in charge of re-send the request to Notion API.

 ### 2. Query DB
-Recibe the date to make the query, and it build the message to send to Notion API.
+Recive the date to make the query, and it build the message to send to Notion API.
 Besides, filter data and create simple reports base on the schema.

 ### AUTH
 Token security to access through Notion API is store en AWS Secrets Manager